xpack/web-jekyll/_posts/releases/riscv-none-elf-gcc/2019-11-01-riscv-none-embed-gcc-v8-3-0-1-1-released.md

 - `libgloss` was removed from the list of libraries always linked to the application, since it issues `ECALL` instructions that fail in bare metal environments
-- `march=rv32imaf/mabi=ilp32f` was added to the list of multilibs
+- `march=rv32imaf/mabi=ilp32f` was added to the list of multi-libs
 - the standard documentation, in PDF and HTML, is included
-- experimental support for Pyhton in GDB was added
+- experimental support for Python in GDB was added

 ## newlib-nano